 How to deal with stress or laziness?
 Up to date, there’re enough methods proposed.
 Those are all kinds of motivational training, self-motivation, and self-promotion.
 You can, of course, cope with laziness once, twice, but it is likely that you’ll get eventually bored from regular pushing and encouraging.
-By the way, in a new book “The Goldfish Method” by Alan Russell, a unique method of dealing with stress and disorganization is presented.
+By the way, in the guide by Alan Russell, a unique method of dealing with stress and disorganization is presented.
 Be sure to download it!
 How does laziness appear?

 Often, once a person begins to do something, he is attacked by inexplicable apathy, his will seemed to be paralyzed.
 He has the feeling that his strength has left: mental and physical.
 And then in the mind of the individual, the idea is born: “I’m lazy and it defeated me.”
 The person, making such a conclusion, will first try to fight with it.
 He gathers the leftovers of his will, forcing himself to work.